- Having a factory (edge) cluster join the datacenter (hub)

 - Using the

-- Select the “Import cluster” option beside the highleded Create Cluster button.
+Select the “Import cluster” option beside the highlighted Create Cluster button.

-Using this menthod, you are done.
+Using this method, you are done.
 Skip to the section Factory is joined but ignore the part about adding the site tag.

 Obtain the KUBECONFIG file from the edge/factory cluster.